 Through KOMPAK, we engage with Bappenas (the Ministry of National Development Planning), the Ministry of Finance, Ministry of Home Affairs, Ministry of Villages, and Coordinating Ministry for Human Development and Culture, to facilitate national policy and regulatory changes to enable improved health and education services and create job opportunities for the poor.
-KOMPAK is being implemeted in 26 districts and 311 villages across seven provinces: Nusa Tenggara Barat (NTB), East Java, Aceh, South Sulawesi, Central Java, Papua and West Papua.
+KOMPAK is being implemented in 26 districts and 311 villages across seven provinces: Nusa Tenggara Barat (NTB), East Java, Aceh, South Sulawesi, Central Java, Papua and West Papua.

 $108.3 million, 2012-2020

-Now in its fifth year, the MAMPU program is Australia’s main vehicle to empower women and improve gender equality in Indonesia.
+Now in its sixth year, the MAMPU program is Australia’s main vehicle to empower women and improve gender equality in Indonesia.
 We achieve this by developing women’s collective capacity and helping them to influence decision-making at multiple levels – from the village to national parliament.
 This process confronts and challenges the social norms that constrain what is socially acceptable for women and girls to do.

 At the heart of our approach are selected Indonesian civil society organisations (CSOs) that champion women’s issues – the MAMPU partners.
 Through MAMPU we directly and indirectly support 108 partners at national and sub-national levels, working in almost 1,000 villages across 27 of Indonesia’s 34 provinces.
 MAMPU supports these partners to act more collectively and with allies in government and parliament to influence policy changes that will improve women’s lives.